Thursdays | 7pm-9.30pm | Sept. 20th – Nov. 8th | $390 + HST

-Each week, workshop members will take part in 3-5 writing exercises.
+Each week, workshop members will take part in 3-5 real-time writing exercises.
 These exercises are an invitation to experiment and explore new ideas without expectation, judgement, or homework.
-In-group writing is shared for feedback, but is treated as rough work not yet ready for questions or criticism.
-From this immediate feedback, we get to know more about our voices and complete the writer’s goal of being heard.
+Our in-group writing is shared out loud for feedback, but is treated as rough work not yet ready for questions or criticism.
+From this immediate feedback however, we get to know more about our voices and complete the writer’s goal of being heard.

-The exercises are usually directed towards fiction, sometimes memoir, and sometimes poetry (but not too much).
+The exercises are usually directed towards fiction, sometimes memoir, and occasionally poetry.
 While the exercises are intended to spark your creativity, the structure is open-ended: you are always free to write in the genre or topic that interests you most.
 Occasionally we break out into discussions about craft and different ways to develop a disciplined writing practice.

 What is a writer?
 A writer is someone who writes.
 Whether you’ve published volumes, are just getting started, or are seeking a way to kickstart your creativity, you are invited to take part in this workshop.

 I think the workshops that I attended exceeded my expectations.
 I have been encouraging others, even those who don’t consider themselves writers, to participate.
 The atmosphere and openness in which everyone’s work is thoughtfully discussed makes this an ideal environment for new writers and those getting back in touch with their creative intentions. – Ariel